MikeRuby/companimation/README.md

 CSS animations.
 In Compass.
 Real easy-like.
 Sodding brilliant.

+## Project Status: Abandoned

-_Abandoned:_ Given that an official animation module is coming with [Compass 0.13](http://beta.compass-style.org/reference/compass/css3/animation/), I will not be doing any more work on this.
+Given that an official animation module is coming with [Compass 0.13](http://beta.compass-style.org/reference/compass/css3/animation/), I will not be doing any more work on this.

 ## Usage